DOGE-network/cali_doge/README.md

 # cali_doge
 I am the love child of Elon Musk and Lanhee Chen.
 Godson of David Sacks.
 A fun mode parody account for educational purposes.

+## Fiscal Year Representation

+The website uses fiscal year data for budget and workforce information.
+Understanding how fiscal years are represented is important for interpreting the data correctly.

+### California Fiscal Year Convention

+In California state government:

+- A fiscal year spans from July 1 to June 30 of the following calendar year
+- Official state documents represent fiscal years as "YYYY-YY" (e.g., "2023-24")
+- This indicates the fiscal year begins on July 1, 2023 and ends on June 30, 2024

+### Fiscal Year Representation in Our Data

+For simplicity and consistency across our application:

+1. **Single Year Format**: We use a single year format (e.g., "2023" instead of "2023-24") in our JSON data files
+2. **First Year Convention**: The year we use represents the first year of the fiscal year range
+   - Example: "2023" in our data represents the fiscal year "2023-24" (July 1, 2023 to June 30, 2024)

+3. **Display Format**:
+   - In data tables, we display just the year number (e.g., "2023")
+   - This represents the full fiscal year that begins in that calendar year

+### Implementation in Data Files

+This convention is applied consistently across our data sources:

+- **Spending Data** (`src/data/spending-data.json`): Uses "FY" prefix followed by year (e.g., "FY2023")
+- **Workforce Data** (`src/data/workforce-data.json`): Uses year only (e.g., "2023")

+When interpreting the data, remember that each year represents the beginning of a fiscal year period that extends into the following calendar year.

 ## Markdown Processing and Source Formatting

 The website uses a custom Markdown processing system to render content with enhanced features, particularly for handling sources and references.